puzzlecollector/agriculture_v2/README.md

 # agriculture_v2

-- testing time series transformer and informer from huggingface for this task.
+- testing time series transformer and informer from huggingface for this task
+- also testing autogluon ts